pneff93/csfle/hashicorp/README.md

 ## Consumer

 Again, make sure that all environment variables as shown above are defined.
-We can run it again with
+We can run the consumer from the `KafkaConsumer` directory with:
 ```
 ./gradlew run
 ```